irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 # Public Transit
 #### Seattle
-* I initially downloaded the "Transit Go" app to buy a mobile ticket for the link light rail.
-It was good I did, because I missed where to tap my orca card before boarding the train, and transit workers later checked for tickets.
+* I initially downloaded the "Transit Go" app to buy a mobile ticket for the link light rail from the airport into the city.
+It was good I did, because I missed where to tap my Orca card before boarding the train, and transit workers later checked for tickets.
 * I also got an Orca card in case there were issues with the Transit Go app.
 I used the "Orca" app to load my card, but you can also load it at metro stations.
 * With the Orca app, you can get a $6 day pass to ride any transit in the city.
-The "Transit Go" does not allow you to buy a day pass that works across different transit modes (bus, light rail, etc.)
+The Transit Go app's day passes do not works across different transit modes (bus, light rail, etc.)

 #### Victoria
 * The city doesn't use physical transit cards.
 Rather, they use an app called "Umo".
-You must load at least $5 at a time, which is a poor design because a tourist is likely to have a leftover balance.
+You must load at least $5 at a time (a poor design because visitors are likely to have a leftover balance)
 * You scan the app QR code when you enter a bus.
 Generally it worked well, but was not able to scan for me once.
 The bus driver let me board anyways.
 * Very easy to get to Butchart Garden via the 75 bus, ~45 minute ride.
 * Very easy to get to Swartz Ferry via the 70 bus, ~1 hour ride.

 #### Vancouver
 * By far the easiest transit system of the whole trip.
-* You can get a Compass Card, or simply use any tap payment option (Apple Pay, credit card, etc.)
+You can get a Compass Card, or simply use any contactless payment option (Apple Pay, credit card, etc.)
 * Transit from Twassawen Ferry terminal into the city was a short journey:
-  * 35 minute bus ride via the 620 (Bridgeport Express) to Bridgeport Station (metro).
+  * 35 minute bus ride via the 620 Bridgeport Express to Bridgeport Station (metro).
 Traffic made this closer to an hour.
   * 20 minute train ride on the Canada Line (metro)
   * 15 minute walk (or short bus ride) to final destination
-* Transit from city center to the airport was astonishingly quick and easy.
-Just hopped on the Canada Line, straight to the airport.
+* Transit from city center to the airport was quick and easy.
+Simply hopped on the Canada Line.

 # Accomodations

 I was lucky to be hosted by friends in Seattle and Vancouver.

 #### Victoria: [Ocean Island Hostel](https://www.oceanisland.com/)
 * I stayed in a private double room.
-I also looked at Airbnbs, but they were out of the walkable downtown area.
+I also looked at Airbnbs, but they were not downtown.
 * I've stayed in hostels all over Europe and Asia.
-I think they are a great, affordable option, of course with tradeoffs.
-I recommend always reading reviews on aspects that matter most to you (cleanliness, sound, etc.)
+They're a great, affordable option, of course with tradeoffs.
+I recommend reading reviews on aspects that matter most to you (cleanliness, etc.)
 * Had some initial concerns on the area, but upon arrival, it felt completely safe.
-There's a known homeless encampment a block away on Pandora and Quandra.
+There's a homeless encampment nearby on Pandora and Quandra.
 I have lived in major cities, and do not believe that homeless communities directly equate to danger.
 Of course it's important to still be mindful, especially after dark.
 * The older building has little sound insulation, but I had no problem sleeping with earplugs.
 * The hostel includes a simple breakfast and dinner.
 The dinners had 2 options each time, such as chili, dahl, and chickpea curry.
-It was simple and yummy!
+It was actually quite good!
 * There were many different ages of people staying here which I loved seeing.

 # Costs